BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Use C++ if a **complex** class hierarchy exists and the **performance** is crucial as it allows **static** definitions.
 - Use java if a **complex** class hierarchy exists **without** a realy tight performance requirement as it deals with the problem **idiomatically**.
 - Use python if a **flat** class hierarchy exists as it allows **easy** development.

+By the way, the rules assumes that all the three languages can be used with all power including the open source libraries and the experienced software engineers are available to develop in that language efficiently.

 Lets examine the CS with respect to the above rules.
 The CS involves a number of interfaces with the UI, FE, MySQL DB and SP.